-We will guide you on how to set up the proxies to resolve the issues mentioned above in this tutorial:
+In this tutorial, I will show you how to set up the proxies to resolve the issues mentioned above.

 If you fail to log in to Octoparse due to network restrictions, you can set up a proxy on the login interface.